Situation Report: Hurricane Melissa

 CWS is actively monitoring the situation in Jamaica, Cuba and Haiti, working closely with local partners to assess damage and coordinate relief.
 While full assessments will take time, CWS already shipped 19,200 Hygiene Kits, which arrived in Jamaica on Tuesday, November 4, to support individuals and families affected by the storm.

-Schools rebuilt by CWS after Hurricane Matthew served as emergency shelters during Hurricane Melissa, including the National School of Mentor, which hosted 40 people.
-Homes constructed following the 2021 earthquake—42 homes, supporting 229 individuals— visited to date remained structurally sound and undamaged.
-Many families have since expanded these homes with latrines or additional rooms, and during the storm, they welcomed neighbors, displaced relatives and returnees from Port-au-Prince, reflecting both deep community solidarity and the realities of internal displacement.
-Read more about how CWS-constructed homes have been used to provide safe shelter for families during Hurricane Melissa.
+• Homes and Cisterns: Homes constructed following the 2021 earthquake—42 houses supporting 229 individuals—remained structurally sound and undamaged.
+Families have expanded many of these homes with latrines or additional rooms, and during Hurricane Melissa, they welcomed neighbors, displaced relatives and returnees from Port-au-Prince.
+Additional assessments found that most houses rebuilt after Hurricane Matthew also withstood the storm, though some reported worsening roof leaks and latrine damage.
+Household cisterns built after the 2021 earthquake continued to provide water, though some sustained leaks or damage to latrine structures.
+Families repaired minor issues themselves and shared water with neighbors, demonstrating resilience and resourcefulness.
+These acts of hospitality reflect both deep community solidarity and the realities of internal displacement.
+Read more to learn about how CWS-constructed homes and schools have been used to provide safe shelter for families during Hurricane Melissa.

 In Jamaica and Cuba, CWS works in coordination and partnership with established global and regional faith-based organizations that have local church partners in the affected communities.
 Through our partnership with Airbnb.org, we have provided temporary housing for four Caritas Antilles staff and volunteers on the ground providing support in the aftermath of the storm.